7 Steps to Boost Your Performance with Lean Material Handling

 The PFEP can be accessed by anyone in the team.
 However, only the manager has the authority to input data as well as approve requests for modifying data, particularly if they expand the inventory.

 The PFEP database also contains various categories, such as Description, Carrier Transit Time, Delivery Frequency, Order Frequency, Container Type, Supplier City, and Point of Use among others.
 You must create your own categories depending on the requirements of your business.
+Collected data can also be leveraged to receive key business insights and automate certain industrial processes.

 3. Develop delivery routes for material flow in the plant.